Resident Director Information

 "Having been involved with Montana State University and Residence Life for several years as an undergraduate, I had a strong desire to continue on in this career after I graduated.
 The staff and students were always so fun and inviting when I was a resident that the Resident Director opportunity was a great chance for me to give back to future residents.
 I really enjoy the connections I’ve made with not only student but within other offices on-campus as well.
 Working with students is such a fun and rewarding experience, I am constantly gaining new perspective and insights and growing as a professional.
 I look forward to staying with MSU for several more years."

-~Blake Stemen, Current Resident Director Headwaters Complex
+~Blake Stemen, Current Resident Director Johnstone Center

 "Being an RD at MSU opens the door for so many opportunities – in this position, you learn a lot about building management, supervision and you gain many, many skills.
 This position also allows you to learn a lot about yourself and help you find ways to grow in areas where you want to improve.
 While you’re growing and learning, you also make great friendships and develop strong relationships with those around you."

-~Brynne Thrasher, Current Resident Director Hannon/Quads
+~Brynne Thrasher, Former Resident Director Hannon/Quads

 "Working as a Resident Director at Montana State University has truly been a highlight of my life.
 The support I receive from the professionals that surround me can only be explained as inspirational.
 The department invests heavily to develop staff that will provide an environment conducive to academic success.
 The relationships I have built while working at MSU will never be forgotten."

-~Kyle Trafton, Current Resident Director Langford Hall
+~Kyle Trafton, Former Resident Director Langford Hall

 "Being an RD at MSU gives an amazing opportunity to grow as a young professional very early in your career.
 With a fast paced environment and challenging but rewarding work load the RD position at MSU is a great opportunity."